 The Project Area has high potential for strong ground motion due to its proximity to the San Andreas Fault.
 Rockslides and debris flows on steeper slopes in the Project Area are common, but no construction would be required for the Proposed Action.
 Consequently, no grading or excavation would occur under the Proposed Action to change the stability of the Project Area.
-Operational activities associated with the Proposed Action would be limited to modifications of water releases from the debris pool during the flood season as dictated by the 2014 WCP.
+Operational activities associated with the Proposed Action would be limited to modifications of water releases from the debris pool during the flood season as dictated by the Updated Water Control Plan to include Water Quality Mitigation Operation.
 The deviation from the Water Control Manual would not alter the stability of the Project Area and would not result in landslide, lateral spreading, subsidence, liquefaction, or collapse.
 The Proposed Action would result in no additional impacts to earth resources and geology.